chrisrobles/github-cheatsheet/README.md

 Tips:

 - Can create pull request templates
+- Link to issues and pull requests within a repository with..
+  - ```#123``` or #name of the pull request / issue
+  - This will create a two-way reference

 ## Forks

 > personal copy of another's repository

+- done to get a local copy separate from the commiters upstream
+- forker may
+  - want to go their own way unique to their vision
+  - need to fork in order to contribute

 - Sync fork -> upstream
   - make a pull request on upstream